reyesgo/cybersec-project-docs/Project 3/README.md

 ## Time Thieves

 At least two users on the network have been wasting time on YouTube.
-Usually, IT wouldn't pay much mind to this behavior, but it seems these people have created their own web server on the corporate network.
+Usually, IT wouldn't pay much mind to this behavior, but it seems these people have created their web server on the corporate network.
 So far, Security knows the following about these time thieves:

-- They have setup an Active Directory network.
+- They have set up an Active Directory network.
 - They are constantly watching videos on YouTube.
 - Their IP addresses are somewhere in the range 10.6.12.0/24.

 You must inspect your traffic capture to answer the following questions:

-1. What is the domain name of the users custom site?
+1. What is the domain name of the user's custom site?

 - Answer: Frank-n-Ted-DC.frank-n-ted.com